TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **Conclusion**

 In this project we explored two methods for enhancing robotic grasping and carrying abilities by leveraging existing sensors to gather information about an object's center of mass (COM).
-Our experiments showed that the proposed methods did not outperform the baseline model of simply using a feedforward neural network with no history or other way to access the COM.
+Our experiments showed that our first approach of using a LSTM and adding a COM head to the network  did not outperform the baseline model of simply using a feedforward neural network with no history or other way to access the COM.
 We speculate that this is due to the added complexity of the COM prediction network, which may have made training less data-efficient.
-Future work should focus on addressing this limitation and evaluating our methods in more complex environments to assess their robustness and scalability.
+Our second approach of using a dual-network structure, where we predict the COM and feed it to the policy network, showed improved data-efficiency and performance.
+Future work should focus on training our methods for longer times, and evaluate our methods in more complex environments to assess their robustness and scalability.

 **References**